101 Best Things to Do on Oʻahu, Hawaiʻi

 87. ʻIliʻIli Cash & Carry

-ʻIliʻIli Cash & Carry is arguably the best pizza on Oʻahu!
+ʻIliʻIli Cash & Carry is the best pizza restaurant on Oʻahu!

-That being said, ʻIliʻIli is not known as a dine-in restaurant, but I personally love taking their artisan pizzas to the park, the beach, or any of the many beautiful sunset spots that I have on this list.
+That said, ʻIliʻIli is known for its artisan pizzas, but it is not known as a dine-in restaurant.
+Rather, their pizzas are best enjoyed to go, which I personally love taking to the park, the beach, or any of the many beautiful sunset spots that I have on this list.

 Yelp: ʻIliʻIli Cash & Carry